kduraiswami/plateau/thoughts.md

 bugs:
 workout form
-why is the workout created not saved, why does the transaction rollback the redirect should be to the profile after creating a workout

 profile picture
-upload button should be styled a bit image value should not be lost on save / submit, not sure whats happening now
+upload button should be styled a bit

 sessions:
 default page should render users profile page when logged in